 Why Stripes?

-I’ve always loved them.
-On clothes, yes, but also on vessels, paper, towels, candy wrappers.
-I own several Saint James shirts, the classic Bretons ones with boat necks and horizontal lines, and they’ve become something of a summer uniform.
-I’m drawn to stripes in almost everything, without really knowing why.
+I have always loved stripes.
+On clothes, on vessels, on candy wrappers and towels.
+I own several Saint James shirts, the classic Breton ones with boat necks and horizontal lines, and they have become a summer uniform.
+I was drawn to stripes in almost everything, without really knowing why.

 That changed when I read The Devil’s Cloth by Michel Pastoureau.

-The book traces the history of stripes and how their meaning has shifted over time.
-In medieval Europe, stripes were seen as suspicious.
-They marked outsiders: prisoners, jesters, prostitutes, heretics.
-Striped garments were chaotic, disruptive, visually and socially.
-Only much later, in the 18th and 19th centuries, did stripes reappear in more innocent contexts: children's clothing, mattress ticking, sailor uniforms.
-It was the association with sailors that helped rehabilitate stripes entirely.
-They became nautical, summery, even clean.
+The book traces the history of stripes and how their meaning shifted over centuries.
+In medieval Europe, stripes marked outsiders: prisoners, jesters, heretics.
+Striped cloth was chaotic, disruptive, socially dangerous.
+Only later, in the 18th and 19th centuries, did stripes migrate to children’s clothing, mattress ticking, sailor uniforms.
+It was the sailors that rehabilitated them entirely.
+Stripes became nautical, summery, clean.
 They became French.
-And finally, I understood why I associate stripes with the sea.

-Pastoureau’s book gave language to something I was already sensing in the studio.
+Pastoureau gave language to something I was already sensing in the studio.
 Stripes carry structure and rebellion at once.
-They impose rhythm, divide space.
-They resist vanishing.
 A solid color disappears into form.
 A stripe declares itself.
-And yet stripes also invite play.
-They can waver, shift, wrap around curves, misalign slightly and still hold their identity.
-Stripes make structure visible.
-They guide the eye.
+And yet stripes invite play: they can waver, wrap around curves, misalign slightly and still hold.
 They repeat, but never quite the same way.
-They carry tension, between order and variation, clarity and distortion, surface and shape.

 Handmade porcelain match striker and tall candle stand with red carved stripes and dot accents, part of Argilla NYC’s striped ceramics collection.